Catherine Charlotte De la Gardie: Prevented a witch trial

 The second act for which she is remembered was her successful efforts to stop the last witch trial in Sweden.
 In 1757, a witch hysteria broke out in the parish of Ål in Dalarna, where thirteen women and five men were accused of abducting children and bringing them to a witches' sabbath.
-The governor Pehr Ekman ordered their arrest, interrogation and torture.
+Governor Pehr Ekman ordered their arrest, interrogation and torture.

 De la Gardie became aware of the trial during a trip to Dalarna in 1758.
 By the help of her connections, she informed the authorities in the capital and thus managed to have the trial stopped.
 The matter had been treated by the local authorities and church, and when it became known in the country, it was treated as a scandal.
-While witchcraft trials was formally still legal in Sweden, the law was in practice considered defunct and witch trials a phenomenon of the past: no person had in fact been executed for witchcraft for half a century.
+While witchcraft trials were formally still legal in Sweden, the law was in practice considered defunct and witch trials a phenomenon of the past; no person had in fact been executed for witchcraft for half a century.
 The parliament issued an investigation, the accused were all freed, and Governor Ekman, who had accepted charges of witchcraft and had allowed torture, was sentenced to jail and stripped of his position.

 De la Gardie helped the victims of the witch hunt with legal assistance and made sure they were granted compensation from the state, as the torture had made them incapable of work.

 For this act, she was nationally hailed as a heroine and was in 1761 awarded a medal by Riddarhuset with the inscription: Catharina Charlotta Taube, comitissa De la Gardie, Fulcrum infelicibus, Ob XII ab injuria servatos cives Ordo R. Equ.
 1761.

 The Latin inscription on the medal read in translation: